department-of-veterans-affairs/va.gov-team/products/caregivers/Improve Facility Selection/Research/conversation-guide.md

 **For Veterans:**

-- Tell me a little about yourself
 - What kind of benefits or services do you use the VA for?
 - Do you have a preferred VA facility/location?
 - Do you currently have a caregiver?
-If so, tell me a bit about the relationship you have with your caregiver?
+   - If so, tell me a bit about the relationship you have with your caregiver?
     - Are they a family member or friend?
     - Do they live with you?
    - If no, how often do they come over to check in on you?
-- Does your caregiver receive any benefits from the VA? -If yes, what sort of benefits? -Are you/they part of the Program of Comprehensive Assistance for Family Caregivers? -Do you have more than one caregiver? -If yes, tell me a bit about that relationship? -Are they a family member or friend? -Do they live with you?
+- Does your caregiver receive any benefits from the VA?
+- -If yes, what sort of benefits?
+- Are you/they part of the Program of Comprehensive Assistance for Family Caregivers?
+- Do you have more than one caregiver?
+- If yes, tell me a bit about that relationship?
+- -Are they a family member or friend?
+- -Do they live with you?

 **For Caregivers:**